-PLANS FOR 2010
+PLANS FOR 2011

 The long-term objectives of our work are to study the population dynamics of Greater Snow Geese, and the interactions between geese, plants, and their predators on Bylot Island.
 A major focus of the project is to monitor changes in demographic parameters (such as survival rate, hunting mortality, breeding propensity, reproductive success, and recruitment) and habitat (annual plant production and grazing impact) in response to the spring conservation harvest and other special management actions implemented since 1999 in Quebec.
 Other aspects of the project include i) understanding better the links between events occurring during the spring migration and the subsequent breeding success of geese; ii) determining the long-term effects of geese on the arctic landscape; iii) expanding our estimate of the carrying capacity of Bylot Island for geese to upland habitats; iv) study indirect interactions between snow geese and lemmings via shared predators; v) study the ecology of the main predator of geese, Arctic Foxes; vi) examine the impact of avian predators on goose reproductive success; and vii) study the impact of climate change on goose reproduction.
-In 2010, we anticipate to:
+In 2011, we anticipate to:

-1) Monitor productivity (egg laying date, clutch size and nesting success) and nesting distribution of Greater Snow Geese on Bylot Island.

-- 2) Mark goslings in the nest to provide a sample of known-age individuals to assess the growth and pre-fledging survival of goslings by their recapture in late summer. - 3) Band goslings and adults, and neck-collar adult females at the end of the summer, to continue the long-term study of demographic parameters such as survival and breeding propensity. - 4) Monitor the level of intestinal parasite infestations in goslings and study their impact on survival. - 5) Monitor the abundance of lemmings and study their demography. - 6) Monitor the breeding activity of other bird species, in particular avian predators (Snowy Owls, jaegers and Glaucous Gulls). - 7) Monitor the breeding activity of foxes at dens and study their movements and demography. - 8) Sample plants in exclosures to assess annual production and the impact of goose and lemming grazing on plant abundance in wet meadows. - 9) Maintain our automated environmental and weather monitoring system.
+- 1) Monitor productivity (egg laying date, clutch size and nesting success) and nesting distribution of Greater Snow Geese on Bylot Island. - 2) Mark goslings in the nest to provide a sample of known-age individuals to assess the growth and pre-fledging survival of goslings by their recapture in late summer. - 3) Band goslings and adults, and neck-collar adult females at the end of the summer to continue the long-term study of demographic parameters such as survival and breeding propensity. - 4) Monitor the level of intestinal parasite infestations in goslings and study their impact on survival. - 5) Monitor the abundance of lemmings and study their demography. - 6) Monitor the breeding activity of other bird species, in particular avian predators (Snowy Owls, jaegers and Glaucous Gulls). - 7) Monitor the breeding activity of foxes at dens and study their movements and demography. - 8) Sample plants in exclosures to assess annual production and the impact of goose and lemming grazing on plant abundance in wet meadows. - 9) Maintain our automated environmental and weather monitoring system.

-In 2010, at least 6 graduate students will be involved in the Bylot Island snow goose project.
-Madeleine Doiron (PhD) will continue her investigation of the impact of climate change on the mismatch between plant and goose reproductive phenology and of its consequences on, gosling growth.
-Guillaume Souchay (PhD) will study spatial variations in snow goose demographic parameters in the High Arctic and the impact of parasites on gosling survival. Émilie Chalifour (MSc) will examine the molt migration of radio-marked geese and of the habitat used by molting geese.
+In 2011, at least 4 graduate students will be involved in the Bylot Island snow goose project.
+Guillaume Souchay (PhD) will continue his study of spatial variations in snow goose demographic parameters in the High Arctic and the impact of parasites on gosling survival. Émilie Chalifour (MSc) will continue to examine the molt migration of radio-marked geese and of the habitat used by molting geese.
 Sandra Lai (PhD) will continue her study on the annual and seasonal movements of Arctic Foxes around the goose colony using satellite telemetry.
-Jean-François Therrien (PhD) will finish his work on the movements and nesting ecology of avian predators.
 Frédéric Bilodeau (PhD) will continue to investigate the impact of winter climate and predation by weasel and foxes on the population dynamics of lemmings.